 Q7.
 Cox proportional hazards regression was performed comparing the survival curves of those with and without high LDL (≥160 mg/dl).
 The results were a hazard ratio of 0.75 (95% CI: 0.45, 1.3; P=0.2703).
 From these results, there is insufficient evidence to reject the null of no association between high LDL and risk of death.
 The figure below illustrates compares the Kaplan-Meier survival curves of those with and without high LDL.
 We do not detect a significant association between LDL and survival.

+5/5 for performing an appropriate analysis

+3/5 for reporting the association appropriately

+No interpretation of CI(-1)

+Wrong HR, p-value (-1)

+Add KM (+1)

+Total: 9/10

 Q8.
 A priori, it would be help to test whether the assumptions required for the statistical analyses were valid for the distributions of this data.
 For the t-test, we assumed unequal variance, which is valid whether or not there is equal or unequal variance.
 It would be important to first understand the mean-variance relationship, linearity, and kurtosis prior to performing these tests, to help inform what the best statistical test may be for these data.

+Perform analyses that are valid (2)

+2/10